 - Escalando en Penumbras in the National Stadium in Santiago.

 When you start climbing, you can choose between indoor, boulder, outdoor in top rope (or everything in between!).
-The nice thing about indoor and boulder is that, while getting startd, you don’t need much equipment.
+The nice thing about indoor and boulders is that, while getting started, you don’t need much equipment.
 Just some climbing shoes and you’re good to go!

-Indoor: Climbing gyms have artificial hand and foot holds of all different sizes and grips, which creates routes of different difficulties.
-Here you can practice technique and learn to better move your hands and feet.
+Indoor: Climbing gyms have artificial hand and footholds of all different sizes and grips, which creates routes of different difficulties.
+Here you can practice techniques and learn to better move your hands and feet.
 One obstacle to the gyms is that they can be a little expensive.
-At gyms you can practice in top rope or boulder style.
+At gyms, you can practice in top rope or boulder style.

 Boulder: This is the option that requires the least amount of equipment and money.
 A boulder is a rock / a face of a rock / a climbing wall in a gym that is smaller and doesn’t require safety equipment like rope, harness, carabiners, etc. Generally, boulders are max 7 meters in height.

-Top Rope: Climbing in top is when someone climbs first, equips the route and achors the rope to a spot at the top, so that climbers that follow can climb with the rope right.
-The rope is kept tight by a belayer below, who is watching the climber and giving / takign rope as needed.
+Top Rope: Climbing in top is when someone climbs first, equips the route, and anchors the rope to a spot at the top so that climbers that follow can climb with the rope right.
+The rope is kept tight by a belayer below, who is watching the climber and giving / taking rope as needed.
 This ensures that, in the case of a fall, it is reduced in distance and impact.
 As you advance, you will also have to learn to belay, as it is a critical part of climbing.